RUTH ENGELBRECHT SCHOLARSHIP

 How to apply

 If you prefer you can print out a hard copy, fill it out and mail to: Onondaga Audubon, PO Box 620, Syracuse, N.Y.
 13201.
-The mail for the chapter takes a few weeks to get to a specific person.
+The mail for the chapter takes a few weeks to get to a specific person so this is not always the most viable option.

 Jonathan Kresge Awarded Scholarship for 2016